rust-secure-code/wg/README.md

 - [cargo-audit]: Audit Rust projects for vulnerable dependencies sourced from the [RustSec Advisory Database][rustsec].
 - [cargo-repro]: Build and verify byte-for-byte reproducible Rust packages using a Cargo-based workflow.
 - [cargo-sandbox]: Perform Cargo builds inside of a sandboxed environment.
+- [safety-dance]: Auditing crates for unsafe code which can be safely replaced.
 - We also maintain a [list of security-related projects][projects].

 ## Contact